PsyTeachR/ads-v1/docs/06-joins.md

 <img src="images/joins/inner_join.png"/>
 :::

-An `inner_join` returns all the rows that have a match in the other table.
+An `inner_join` returns all the rows that have a match in both tables.
+Changing the order of the tables will change the order of the columns, but not which rows are kept.

 ```r